HARPgroup/elfgen/README.md

 ```

-### Identify breakpoint in flow-ecology relation using one of 3 methods.
+### Identify breakpoint in flow-ecology relation using 1 of 3 methods.
 * **Fixed Method**: This approach utilizes a user specified breakpoint value.
 This "fixed breakpoint" is typically
 	determined through visual inspection of the flow-ecology relation by the user.
 * **Piecewise Iterative Method**: This approach uses an iterative algorithm to identify shifts in the relation between maximum richness